– Updated 2025 –

-For sports and social clubs, the Rugby Six Nations provides an excellent opportunity.
+The Rugby Six Nations provides an excellent opportunity for sports and social clubs.
 Here is everything clubs need to know about the Six Nations:

 When is the Six Nations?

-The Six Nations starts 2nd February 2024 with France vs Ireland at 8pm.
-It will then see games every weekend, Saturdays and Sundays (with a gap on the 2nd – 3rd of March) up until the final weekend of Saturday 16th March.
+The Six Nations starts 31st January 2025 with France vs Wales.
+It will then see games every weekend, Saturdays and Sundays (with a gap on the 15th – 16th of February, and 1st – 2nd March) up until the final round weekend of Saturday 15th March.

 How to watch the rugby Six Nations?